lacasseio/native-samples/cpp/cmake-library/README.md

-# Application uses a library built by CMake (cmake-library)
+# Application uses a library built by CMake

 This sample demonstrates integrating a library that is built by CMake into a Gradle build.
 The sample is structured as a multi-project build.